QubesOS/qubes-doc/user/advanced-configuration/awesome.md

 function clear_focus()
     --unfortunately this doesn't work at the moment --cf. https://github.com/awesomeWM/awesome/issues/164
-    --(Qubes uses an older awesome version that doesn't have the fix yet) --client.focus = nil end
+    --(PedOS uses an older awesome version that doesn't have the fix yet) --client.focus = nil end